jigoshop/jigoshop/readme.txt

 * Provide personalized products - customers may add their own information to appear on purchased products
 * Provide WordPress Bulk and Quick editing of both stock levels and prices on the Admin Product List
 * Provide options to disable or enable WordPress image cropping on Shop images
+* Emails for orders can now be completely customized
+* Email customizations can be made through a plugin
+* Adds the ability to show tax # and business address information on order emails
 * Fixes compound tax display.
 Tax displays after subtotal all of the time
 * Allow discounts to be applied before or after taxes
-* Emails for orders can now be completely customized
-* Email customizations can be made through a plugin
-* Fix for multiple tax classes applied to all-of selections on countries
-* Adds the ability to show tax # and business address information on order emails
-* Allow $0.01 charge on paypal if configured and total is free
-* Cleaned up some minor code issues
 * Fixes multiple tax classes bug (tax class 1 applied to product 1, and tax class 2 applied to product 2)
 	* if both products were added to the cart, only 1 tax class was applied and the other wasn't
+* Fix for multiple tax classes applied to all-of selections on countries
 * Allow shipping to be taxed on compounding tax classes (all around shipping tax enhancements)
 * Fix for the tax amounts disappearing on orders when changing the status of the order
+* Calculate tax based on billing address when item is not shipable or shipping is disabled
 * Fix rounding error on taxes with price includes tax option
+* Automatically include 0% tax rate for customers outside of tax base
+* Allow EU shop to tax other EU countries
+* Allow $0.01 charge on Paypal if configured and total is free
 * Fix Skrill gateway to allow variable products
-* Allow EU shop to tax other EU countries
+* Variable and grouped products now show both regular and sale price on the Shop
+* Repairs for hiding and showing products on Shop upon stock reduction/increase with 'hide out of stock products' setting
+* Sale prices on products will no longer be higher than regular price
 * Allow debugging to be turned on for calculable shipping services through wordpress debug
-* Automatically include 0% tax rate for customers outside of tax base
-* Calculate tax based on billing address when item is not shipable or shipping is disabled
-* variable and grouped products now show both regular and sale price on the Shop
-* completed orders are now final, only refunds can be issued
+* Cleaned up some minor code issues

 = 1.1.1 - 2012-02-29 =
 * Adds new admin setting for different redirection options after adding to the cart